bas731/hwfs400w/specification.md

 `40405050`: WifiBattery State

+  - read hexadecimal number string, maybe in centivolts?
-  read ~0x287 or 0x284 or so = usb power, ~0x240 = battery full?
+  - >284 or so = usb power, 240 = battery full level

 `30004000`: unknown

-  seems to expect more data
+  -eems to expect more data

 `70008000`: DevpowerOff

-   Turns of device
+   Turns of device, no response.

 ## Example